 - Wilton Melting Chocolate

 - Colorful Candy or Cookies for Decorating (marshmallows, sour patch kids or milk chocolate candies, gumdrops)

 - Plastic Utensils for Spreading Frosting

 Where to Get Your Supplies

-The easiest way to get all the supplies and ingredients needed for this project is shopping at Walmart.
-Walmart is a lifesaver because of their great pricing, plus the convenience of all the items in one place.
+The easiest way to get all the supplies and ingredients needed for this project is by shopping at Walmart.
+Walmart is a lifesaver because of its great pricing, plus the convenience of all the items in one place.
 A room parent’s dream!
 They stock all the flavors of HONEY MAID Graham Crackers like cinnamon, honey, and vanilla.

 Learn more about the wonderful varieties of HONEY MAID Graham Crackers available at Walmart for your next baking project!
 HolidayHoneymaid.com